 Our Audit Committee does not permit the engagement of our auditors without pre-approval by the Audit Committee.
-The engagement of Deloitte & Touche for non-audit accounting and tax services is limited to circumstances where these services are considered integral to the audit services that Deloitte & Touche provides or where there is another compelling rationale for using Deloitte & Touche.
-All audit, audit-related and permitted non-audit services for which Deloitte & Touche was engaged for the years ended December 31, 2008 and 2009 were pre-approved by the Audit Committee in compliance with applicable SEC requirements.
+The engagement of Deloitte for nonaudit accounting and tax services is limited to circumstances where these services are considered integral to the audit services that Deloitte provides or where there is another compelling rationale for using Deloitte.
+All audit, audit-related and permitted non-audit services for which Deloitte was engaged for the years ended December 31, 2009 and 2010 were pre-approved by the Audit Committee in compliance with applicable SEC requirements.

-STOCKHOLDER PROPOSALS FOR 2011 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2012 ANNUAL MEETING

-In order for a stockholder proposal to be included in our proxy statement to be issued in connection with our 2011 annual meeting, that proposal must be received by our Corporate Secretary no later than December 27, 2010 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).
-If that proposal is in compliance with all of the requirements of Rule 14a-8 under the Exchange Act, it will be included in the proxy statement and set forth on the proxy card issued for that annual meeting.
+In order for a stockholder proposal to be included in our Proxy Statement to be issued in connection with our 2012 Annual Meeting, that proposal must be received by our Corporate Secretary no later than December 23, 2011 (which is 120 calendar days before the anniversary of the date this Proxy Statement was first mailed to stockholders).
+If that proposal is in compliance with all of the requirements of Rule 14a-8 under the Exchange Act, it will be included in the Proxy Statement and set forth on the proxy card issued for that Annual Meeting.

-In addition to including their proposal in our proxy materials, stockholders may wish to submit proposals at the 2011 annual meeting, but in order for such proposals to be deemed timely, such proposals must be received by our Corporate Secretary at our principal executive offices (A) no earlier than February 8, 2011 and no later than March 10, 2011 or (B) in the event that our 2011 annual meeting of stockholders is held prior to May 19, 2011 or after August 17, 2011, notice by the stockholder must be so received not earlier than the 120th day prior to the annual meeting and not later than the close of business on the later of the 90th day prior to the annual meeting or the 10th day following the day on which public announcement of the date of the annual meeting is first made.
+In addition to including their proposal in our proxy materials, stockholders may wish to submit proposals at the 2012 Annual Meeting.
+In order for such proposals to be deemed timely, such proposals must be received by our Corporate Secretary at our principal executive offices (A) no earlier than February 9, 2012 and no later than March 10, 2012 or (B) in the event that our 2012 Annual Meeting of stockholders is held prior to May 18, 2012 or after August 16, 2012, notice by the stockholder must be so received not earlier than the 120th day prior to the Annual Meeting and not later than the close of business on the later of the 90th day prior to the Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made.